khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 }
 ```

+## Circular dependencies

+Khanon.js is not so friendly with circular dependencies.
+Try to keep the imports hierarchy from parents to children.
+Use upwards callbacks to avoid importing parents from child classes.

 # Motivation

 When I firstly began working with Babylon.js to build my personal website, years ago, I started developing a small engine that could be also helpful to build future projects.
 One of my principles is trying to make my code as reusable as possible; that will save time to do many other things in life.
 Although Babylon.js is a huge world, I found that other features could be added to it, to simplify the development process.